Betdaq: Sponsorship

 In January 2011, Betdaq penned a "six-figure" deal with Kempton Park Racecourse which allowed Betdaq account holders complimentary access to Kempton Park on Wednesday night fixtures.
 The arrangement also meant that 176 races would be sponsored by Betdaq over the year.

 In July 2011, Betdaq became the official online betting partner of Celtic Football Club.
 The partnership was announced at a ceremony held a Celtic Park by Sky Sport pundit Alan McInally, the former Scotland striker who works as a brand ambassador for Betdaq.

 In September 2011, Betdaq became a sponsor of London Irish Rugby Club.
 Under the terms of the agreement, the Betdaq logo was displayed on the back of London Irish team shirts for all Aviva Premiership games and Heineken Cup matches.

 They are set to be Sunderland AFC's sponsor for the 18/19 league one season.

-In the 2018/19 English Premier League season, Betdaq sponsored Sunderland A.F.C. despite their relegation to the third tier of English football.
+In the 2018/19 season, Betdaq sponsored Sunderland A.F.C. despite their relegation to the third tier of English football.